nwjs/nw.js/docs/References/Window.md

 The optional `iframe` as `HTMLIFrameElement` should be the iframe object.
 And it serves the same purpose with the `id` argument.

-When `headless` is `true`, the Devtools window will not be opened.
-Instead, a `devtools-opened` event will be emitted to the `Window` object after Devtools is ready.

-This function returns a `Window` object when `headless` is `false`.
+This function returns a `Window` object via the callback.
 You can use any properties and methods of `Window` except the events.

+See also in [webview reference](webview Tag.md) on how to open DevTools for webview or open DevTools in a webview.

 ## win.closeDevTools()